 Among other sites in Granada worthy of notice are the Granada Cathedral, also called the Cathedral of the Incarnation, built in the 16th-century.
 The iconic 1505 Royal Chapel of Granada, built over a former terrace of the Great Mosque, which evidently displays the period of the spread of Catholicism in the region.

-To get an insight of old Granada, walk down its ancient cobblestone streets in the Albaicín district with numerous examples of awe-inspiring architecture from different time periods.
+To get an insight of old Granada Spain, walk down its ancient cobblestone streets in the Albaicín district with numerous examples of awe-inspiring architecture from different time periods.
 The Sacromonte gypsy district is unique as well, popular for its cave dwellings built within the sides of the hill, for flamenco shows and great views of the Alhambra.